The Bus Pirate is a

 ...and you can get the LEDs shown in the above image with

-...which puts 32 0.063 x 0.031 inch boxes on a 2.5 inch radius between angles 30 and 150 degrees.
-The depth setting of 10 puts the LEDs "on top" and visible in the image.
+...which puts 32 0.063 x 0.031 inch boxes on a 2.5 inch radius between

-Xfig is still a very convenient tool for me, and I need it to work under Cygwin.
-I've tried to document how I've been able to get it to work.
-You will, of course, need to start by installing Cygwin.
+I've been able to get it to work.
+You will, of course, need to start

-.
+Select install from internet.
 The default installation directory

-) works for me.
+(C:\cygwin) works for me.
 I also like to store package information

-, but this isn't important.
+to C:\cygstore, but this isn't important.
 After selecting file

 locations, you can use the